stoth68000/mpegts_ml/README.md

 Machine Learning Processes and techniques related to ISO13818-1 MPEG-TS Transport Streams.

 # Warning
-This is am educational project, not all use cases and toolss will be fruitfull.
+This is an educational project, not all use cases and tools will be fruitfull.
 This repo is a place where my demos, examples. training and other data will go, to gather overall progress and learning in one place.